 These systems can be as small or large as you want them to be.
 They can also be circulating or non-circulating systems.
 A circulating system will drip almost constantly.
 Any extra nutrients will be sent back into the tank that holds the nutrient solution.
 Since you can readily alter the size and flow rate of this hydroponic system, it can be used to grow practically any plant.
 If you decide to use a circulating system, the main problem that you’ll run into is that you’ll need to consistently maintain the fluctuating nutrient and pH levels that occur when the solution is recirculated.

 The N.F.T. system has a simple design but is widely used because of how well it scales to a variety of different applications.
 When you use one of these systems, the nutrient solution is placed into a large reservoir.
 From here, the solution is pumped into sloped channels that allow the excess nutrients to flow back into the reservoir.
 When the nutrient solution is sent into the channel, it flows down the slope and over the roots of each plant to provide the right amount of nutrients.

 It’s highly recommended that you use net pots with this type of hydroponic system.
-In most cases, the N.F.T. system won’t make use of a grow medium.
-Since the channels that are used with this system are relatively small, it’s recommended that you pair it with plants that have smaller roots.
+In most cases, the N.F.T. system won’t make use of a growing medium.
+Since the channels that are used with this system are relatively small, it’s recommended that you pair them with plants that have smaller roots.
 Even though this system can’t readily accommodate larger plants, it does scale well, which means that you can alter it to allow for the growth of a large number of plants at the same time.
 Since it scales well, this system is commonly used by commercial growers alongside home growers.